A baby shower registry is really a win-win – you get to choose what you need ahead of time,

 When creating your list, make sure to include the essentials first, which should free you up to add fun stuff like wall decorations, stuffed animals, and those adorable onesies that are almost impossible to pass up.
 Typically, people start planning their gift registry several months before the birth, though some choose to wait until they know the baby’s gender.

 If this isn’t your first baby, a gift registry is still a solid way to re-up on essentials like bottles and diaper bag supplies, and to replace items from the first baby.
 You also may need a second infant car seat and stroller, depending on the age of your first child.
 And if you have gotten a lot of essentials out of the way with the first baby registry, a second one can be a chance to register for more creative items like cute decor.

 Selection, affordability, and flexibility are key when deciding where to set up a baby shower registry.

 When it comes to selection, you’re going to want to find a store that has a very large inventory of its own, or which can include items from other retailers as part of a “universal gift registry.”

-Though not everybody feels comfortable asking for cash as a gift, it’s really an ideal way for you to have a little extra money, especially if you’re going on maternity leave.
-Not only that, but the funds can usually be put into a college fund or some other sort of savings account for the child.
-Babylist, MyRegistry, and Zola, all have cash gift options that you shouldn’t feel shy about putting on your list.
+Though not everybody feels comfortable asking for cash as a gift, it’s really an ideal way for you to have a little extra money, especially if you’re going on maternity leave or want to put some money away for your child.
+Some of the top registries offer cash gift options that you shouldn’t feel shy about putting on your list.